Where Ecology and Conservation meet Technology

 With the experience of implementing fuel reduction projects that resulted in protection of over $50 million in homes during catastrophic wildfires, Sarah knows how to get work accomplished on the ground.
 She effectively combines her expertise in habitat restoration with partnerships and funding at local, State, and federal levels.

-Sarah has given numerous presentations at the Cal-IPC Symposiums, Environmental Systems Research Institute (Esri) User Conferences, as well as other forums.
-She is articulate at communicating strategies, process, and results to diverse audiences.
-Reach out today to find out what Map the Point can do for you.
+Sarah has given numerous presentations at the Cal-IPC Symposia, Environmental Systems Research Institute (Esri) User Conferences, as well as other forums.
+She is articulate at communicating strategies, process, and results to diverse audiences, in addition to designing the technology that documents your work and analyzes the results.

 The Pelecanus, Inc. Podcast